Finger Detection

 Connect the STEPico GND pin and the ground.
 Now, the circuit is ready for the next step.

-Once your board hardware has been completed, it's time to explore how each component and LEDs interface with each other, and the best tool to appreciate all the controls is through a Microcontroller. .
+Once your board hardware has been completed, it's time to explore how each component and LED lights interface with each other, and the best tool to appreciate all the controls is through a Microcontroller. .
 The

 In the project, we use Raspberry RP2040 based microcontroller, and in the tutorial we have two sections that provide walk-through codes, guiding you through the foundational steps and acquainting you with microcontroller configurations and micro-Python programming.

-Check out this page for details: STEPico & Micropython
+Check out this page for more information to setup your STEPico and Micropython: STEPico & Micropython

 To start programming on the Cursor IDE for your Raspberry RP2040 microcontroller project, ensure you have Python version 3.9 or 3.10 installed.
-You'll need to set up your virtual environment with the following command:
+You'll need to set up your development environment with the following packages:

 , numpy